 Sugar: Over the years many of you have asked if you can cut the sugar back in this recipe, and many of you have reported back with successful results.
 Some of you have used 1 cup, others have used 1.5 cups.
 Encouraged by you, I recently made the cake with 1.5 cups (330 g) of sugar, and it was a great success.
 That said, I promise you this cake is not too sweet with 2 cups of sugar.
 Teddie’s apple cake, which is about the same size, also calls for 2 cups of sugar.

-I have made this cake twice now, once with cinnamon and once without (using vanilla in place of the cinnamon), and I like it both ways.
+Cinnamon: I like it this cake both with cinnamon and without.
 It all depends on your preferences.
-If you’re in the mood for all of those fall spices, use cinnamon along with a pinch of allspice and cloves.
-If you’re already over the spiced taste, use vanilla.
-Just know that the texture of the cake will be divine no matter what spices you use.
+If you’re in the mood for those warming fall spices, use cinnamon.
+If you’re not in the mood for the spiced flavor, use vanilla.
+The texture of the cake will be divine no matter what spices you use.

-Also, Geri uses Dannon plain nonfat yogurt, and her cake always came out incredibly deliciously, but I get nervous about these things sometimes and can’t keep myself from buying the full-fat tubs.
+Yogurt: Geri, the woman who shared this recipe with me, uses Dannon plain nonfat yogurt, and her cake always came out incredibly deliciously.
+I get nervous about these things sometimes and can’t keep myself from buying the full-fat tubs.
 I used Stonyfield whole milk plain.

 - 1 teaspoon cinnamon (optional, see notes)

 - 1 1/4 cups yogurt (323 g) (see notes regarding fat percentage)

 - 1/3 cup (83 g) grapeseed oil, avocado oil, vegetable oil or other neutral oil

 - 1 1/2 teaspoons (5 g) vanilla extract

 - Preheat the oven to 325ºF.
 Grease a 12-cup Bundt pan.

 - In large bowl, whisk flour, sugar, baking soda, baking powder, cinnamon (if using) and salt.